 Tell us about Black Math

-What we really do changes every day - sometimes we’re a group of directors working on our own projects, sometimes a group of artists working towards a common goal under a cohesive aesthetic, sometimes just a bunch of computer / tech nerds grinding away on something that might sell Pepsi better than the next production company.
+What we do changes every day - sometimes we’re a group of directors working on our own projects, sometimes a group of artists working towards a common goal under a cohesive aesthetic, sometimes just a bunch of computer / tech nerds grinding away on something that might sell Pepsi better than the next production company.

 If I was to classify our work, most of it falls into Live Action, Animation, Design, Editorial and Music/Sound.
 Things we love to do but do less often include curating Live Events, creating Interactive Installations, AR/VR, and Design/Fabrication for a plethora of events, products, and screens of all shapes and sizes.